In the vast space of physics, we live on a small "island" that is compatible with humans.

 This "concentration gradient" naturally points AGIs away from our "island" and towards the "ocean" of physics, where they can find the most-optimal systems.

 This is the default situation.
-Whenever we aren't looking, they will be trying to leave our island.
+Whenever we aren't looking, they will be drifting along this gradient, and off our island.

 Alright, so, how do we keep AGIs on our island?

-After all, companies design AGIs to push back if we try to use human-incompatible options.
-The frontier AI models have complex safety systems that block dangerous requests.
-These companies hope that the strongest models will continue blocking dangerous requests forever.
+The big AI companies design AIs to push back if we try to use human-incompatible options.
+Their frontier AI models have complex safety systems that block dangerous requests.
+This strategy is based on the hope that the strongest models will continue blocking dangerous requests forever — and that the biggest AIs will somehow enforce these safety limitations on all other AIs.

 Even if these AGIs truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use only human-compatible options — is still limited.
 The AGIs that can use any option can dominate the AGIs that are limited.
 Even if these safer AGIs tried to defend us, they would have their hands tied by safety limits, and handicapped in this competitive landscape.